Rohanmestri/SplitUp/README.md

 # SplitUp
 An expense splitting hybrid app powered by Natural Language Processing.
 The app is developed using React Native with Expo.

+(add SplitUp logo)

+When voice assistants began to emerge in 2011 with the introduction of Siri, no one could have predicted that this novelty would become a driver for tech innovation.
+The growth in the speech and voice recognition market can be attributed to the rising acceptance of advanced technology together with increasing consumer demand for smart devices.
+This motivated us to build our app, SplitUp.
+SplitUp enables you to keep track of your expenses and loans without actually having to save a heap of bills to put this information in the app.
+It does all this on the go just at the command of your voice.

 ![MIT license](https://img.shields.io/github/license/Rohanmestri/SplitUp)
 ![Issues](https://img.shields.io/github/issues/Rohanmestri/SplitUp?logo=github)